codingMustache/codingMustache/README.md

 ## Joke of the Day

-A book just fell on my head.
-I only have my shelf to blame.
+I just got fired from a florist, apparently I took too many leaves.

 ## Daily Trivia

-Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
+Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
- 1. Cherry MX Black
+ 1. Apple
- 2. Cherry MX Red
+ 2. Commodore
- 3. Cherry MX Brown
+ 3. Atari
- 4. Cherry MX Blue
+ 4. Microsoft

 <details>
   <summary>Answer</summary>
-  Cherry MX Blue
+  Apple
 </details>